fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-06-02-hatchling-hooks.md

 I can then publish them all onto PyPi under the same project name and project version.
 When running `pip install ...`, pip would then pick the wheel that was built and intended for the Python interpreter version I'm using, guaranteeing that the version generated the wheel contents will be used to also consume the contents.

+## Constraining the required Python version

 In `pyproject.toml`, you can specify metadata such as for example the version string.
 Hatchling offers the ability to write custom hooks so to edit this metadata when e.g. building the wheel.
-It also provides hooks to explain _how_ the wheel should be built.
+As a side-note, it's worth mentioning hatchling also provides hooks to explain _how_ the wheel should be built, so called build hooks.
 What we want to do here is edit the `requires` metadata to only the Python version(s) we want to allow.

-## Constraining the required Python version
+### Create a metadata hook

 Let's start with editing the metadata of the wheel, so we can constrain the required Python version.
 Let's add `custom_metadata_hook.py`: